-It may seem odd to have a steakhouse inside an ice cream parlour and dessert shop, but the concept seems to work at Fat Belly, a 10-seater spot that takes over the back counter at Sugarhaus, their sister venture.
+It may seem odd to have a steakhouse inside an ice cream parlor and dessert shop, but the concept seems to work at Fat Belly, a 10-seater spot that takes over the back counter at Sugarhaus, their sister venture.
 The menu here is small with just a few offerings like the Flat Iron steak and Short Ribs with a vibrant chimichurri sauce, as well as sides like the Thyme Mushrooms and Creamed Kale.
-Given their locale, it should come as no surprise that they also offer dessert like the intriguing Foie Gras Ice Cream with brulee banana.
+Given their locale, it should come as no surprise that they also offer dessert like the intriguing Foie Gras Ice Cream with Brulee banana.

 10 Jalan Serene, Serene Centre #01-03A (inside Sugarhaus)

 Tel: +65 6314 2247